-The annual Arbor Day planting at Waiwhakareke has become a key date for the ecological restoration project.
-Launched in 2004, Arbor Day planting at Waiwhakareke has grown significantly, with more than 2500 people attending the 2015 event.
-It has developed into the largest community planting day in the city.
+The annual Arbor Day planting at Waiwhakareke is a key date for this ambitious ecological restoration project.
+Launched in 2004, Arbor Day planting at Waiwhakareke has grown significantly, with more than 2500 people taking part in 2015.
+It is the largest community planting day in the city.

 More detail on the planting programme is available here.